THE ART OF

 When not in her lab, she enjoys hitting the trails.
 She has climbed Mount Kilimanjaro, hiked the Inca Trail from Cuzco to Machu Picchu and walked El Camino de Santiago in northern Spain from Sarria to Santiago and on to Fisterre.

-Ginny is a member of the American Institute for Conservation (AIC), the International Institute for Conservation (IIC), the Southeastern Regional Conservation Association (SERCA), and Conservators in Private Practice (CIPP).
-For further information, please refer to Ginny's CV available in the following below document icon.
+Ginny is a designated, peer- reviewed Professional Associate of the American Institute for Conservation (AIC), the International Institute for Conservation (IIC), the Southeastern Regional Conservation Association (SERCA), and Conservators in Private Practice (CIPP).
+For further information, please refer to Ginny's CV in the following link:

 Some of Our Clients